SW-SEP4-S23/FrontEnd/README.md

 ### Utils

-Utils are used to perform common tasks.
-They are responsible for performing common tasks, such as formatting dates, and converting strings to numbers.
+Utils are responsible for performing common tasks, such as formatting dates, and converting strings to numbers.
 Utils should not contain any logic, and should only be used to perform common tasks.

 This example shows a util that converts a date in a IOS format to a human readable format: